-DAVID AUSTAD Major: Network Security After working for three years at a third-party IT company, David decided he wanted to increase his knowledge, so he opted to pursue a degree in network security.
+DAVID AUSTAD Major: Network Security

+After working for three years at a third-party IT company, David decided he wanted to increase his knowledge, so he opted to pursue a degree in network security.
 With many of his clients working in the medical industry, he felt he could better meet their needs by gaining additional skills.
 Interested and influenced by tech from a young age, David remembers networking PCs together during gaming LAN parties and building his first PC as a teenager.
 He decided to attend UAT, because many of the state universities didn't offer degrees that specifically addressed the field of work he was interested in.
 UAT's atmosphere felt like a place where David could feel at home, and do the things that he loved.
 David believes that he has gained a greater appreciation for innovation by attending UAT.
 David's favorite hobby is gaming-all sorts of gaming, including video games, board games, card games and anything that challenges his ability to use tactics and intellect to achieve victory.
 He also enjoys hiking with his wife, Jennifer.
 Through the years, David has been inspired by many people, including his great grandfather.
-When he was younger, David had the privilege of spending a lot of time with his great grandfather at his cattle ranch in Northern Arizona.
-Here, David learned the value of hard work, that any task worth completing is worth completing well, and to never give up on any dream.
+When he was young spending a lot of ti at his cattle ranch David learned the task worth complet and to never give u

 AUBREY "KIM" MARTIN Major: Game Art and Animation Kim has always loved seeing the possibilities of what something could've looked like in a TV show, movie, animation or even a comic, but she's always been interested in character design and development.
 That being said, Kim chose to study Game Art and Animation to become a character concept artist.
-During the summer after her junior year of high school, Kim received a call from one of her close friends, who told her that UAT offered both of the majors they wanted to study.
-They both soon visited UAT for a campus tour.
-"The moment I walked into the main building was the moment I decided I was going to attend UAT," remarks Kim, "nobody was going to tell me otherwise."
+During the summer after her junior year of high school.
+Kim received a call from one of her close friends, who told her that UAT offered both of the majors they wanted to study.
+They both soon visited UAT for a campus tour, "The moment I walked into the main building was the moment I decided I was going to attend UAT," remarks Kim, "nobody was going to tell me otherwise."
 Kim enjoys hobbies such as traditional and digital drawing, creating 2-D animations, playing video games and playing piano.
 Since attending UAT, Kim found a love for 2-D animation and has gained many new skills, such as creating pixel and vector art and animations for functional video games, developing 3-D modeling in 3DS Max and Autodesk Maya.
-She has also taken a position as a character artist at a student-run company called BunchOfNerds.
-Most importantly, she's gained new friends, strong motivation, and a true happiness at UAT.
+She has also taken